michaelavila/orc/README.md

 Orc orchestrates the execution of lists of functions.
 This library will help you:

 1. clearly and concisely express asynchronous flow
-2. do so without interfering with your API
+2. do so without polluting your API

 ## Getting Started